Should you accept cookies? 5 times you definitely shouldn’t

 There are some scenarios where you might not want to accept or keep cookies.
 Here are five examples.

-- Unencrypted websites.
+Unencrypted websites.
 You shouldn’t accept cookies when you’re on an unencrypted website — a site where the lock icon beside the website address is not locked.
 Why is this dangerous?
 If a website isn’t encrypted, there is no security to protect your data.
-This unsecure access may allow third parties like hackers to steal cookies from your browser, intercepting personal information you likely want to be kept private, like credit card and other private information, leaving you more vulnerable to online crimes like identity theft.
+This unsecure access may allow third parties like hackers to steal cookies from your browser, intercepting personal information you likely want to be kept private, like credit card and other private information.
+That can leave, you more vulnerable to online crimes like identity theft.